NOAKES: ‘DOG DID NOT BARK’ – PROOF OF HIS INNOCENCE?

 The HPCSA’s own witnesses, including Strydom, have said they waited for the study to be published before charging him.
 It bears mentioning that Strydom laid her complaint before the study was published.

 Noakes quoted from Strydom’s evidence in which she refers to “big organisations” and “big associations” that were “waiting for this study”.
+He also asked rhetorically: “Who are these big organisations and associations and why were they waiting for this study?”

-Other academics were clearly also waiting – and for what can seem like an inordinately long time – before going after Noakes.
-Noakes pointed to an article in the SAMJ (South African Medical Journal) by journalist Chris Bateman.
-That was on UCT’s Great Centenary Debate between Noakes and Prof Jacques Rossouw of the National Institute of Health (NIH) Women’s Health Initiative (WHI).
+Noakes raised an article in the SAMJ (South African Medical Journal) by journalist Chris Bateman.
+It was on UCT’s Great Centenary Debate between Noakes and Prof Jacques Rossouw of the National Institute of Health (NIH) Women’s Health Initiative (WHI).

 Prof Jacques Rossouw